The Best MLB All-Star Games Ever

 Barry Larkin, Larry Walker, Sammy Sosa, Mark McGwire, Matt Williams and Jeff Bagwell combined for 12,726 hits, 2,600 home runs and four NL MVP awards in their careers.
 But on this night in Boston, that sextet went six up, six down against Martinez with five strikeouts.
 The only ball put in play came when Matt Williams reached base on an error by Roberto Alomar, and he was erased on a strike-'em-out, throw-'em-out double play moments later.

 Granted, from 1997 through 2003, Martinez was virtually unhittable no matter who he was facing.
-But this was the moment it became undeniable he was one of the greatest pitchers of this era—if not one of the greatest pitchers ever.
+But this was the moment it became undeniable that he was one of the greatest pitchers of this era—if not one of the greatest pitchers ever.

 The rest of the night was a meaningless blur.
 No one homered, and yet, no one other than Martinez pitched particularly well.
 Still, nearly two decades later, this stands out as one of the few All-Star Games worth remembering.